Possum Bait Station Guidelines

 Choosing the Site

 Provide easy access for rats by leaning a stick against the front edge of the floor, or placing a log under the station, or hammer a wooden peg into the ground with the top of the peg almost touching the front of the floor.
+Best Practice is to side mount the bait station.

 Without easy access, rats may try and chew their way through to the bait, causing damage to the station.